 Figure 3.
 Size range of retained black sea bass sampled by each gear type represented within the research fleet.
-From left to right, gear types are as follow; lobster pot, fish pot, rod and reel (commercial and charter), trawl, and gillnet.
-Note, aquaculture and conch pot gear types are absent from this graph because no black sea bass have been retained from either of those two gear types.
+Note, aquaculture gear type is absent from this graph because no black sea bass have been retained from this gear type.

-During the fourth year of the project, the project team will focus primarily on the refinement of analyses previously established for application to the stock assessment including: size spectra, sex ratios, catch per unit effort (CPUE), black sea bass retention and discard structure, seasonal activity of Research Fleet, and gear selectivity.
+During the proposed year of the project, the project team will focus primarily on the refinement of analyses previously established for application to the stock assessment including: size spectra, sex ratios, catch per unit effort (CPUE), black sea bass retention and discard structure, seasonal activity of Research Fleet, and gear selectivity.
 Specifically, internal data analysis questions proposed during the past funded year of the project were: 1) Are there spatial (latitudinal) patterns in the length frequency or sex ratio of black sea bass?, 2) Are there seasonal differences in black sea bass catch composition (length frequency and sex ratio)?, 3) Are different life stages of black sea bass apparent in commercial fisheries catch in specific areas or at different times of year?, and 4) What is the selectivity (min, max, mean length) of different gear types (trawl, fish pots, gillnet, lobster/crab pot, rod and reel) that harvest black sea bass?
-Year-4 analyses will build upon the initial results from exploration of these questions.
+Year-5 analyses will build upon the initial results from exploration of these questions.
 The establishment of gear type selectivity regressions comparing different gear types as well as multiple years of Research Fleet data will serve as the primary and direct input to the next black sea bass stock assessment.